Joe Manganiello Officially Files For Divorce From Sofia Vergara After 7 Years Of Marriage

 Now it’s really over!
-Two days after Sofía Vergara, 51, and Joe Manganiello, 46, confirmed that they were divorcing, the Magic Mike star officially filed the paperwork to divorce the brunette beauty, per docs obtained by TMZ on Jul.
-19. Joe has cited the standard “irreconcilable differences” as the reason for the split.
-The outlet also claimed that there is a prenup agreement in place that says the couple will “keep the assets they accumulated during their 7-year marriage.”
+Two days after Sofía Vergara, 51, and Joe Manganiello, 46, confirmed that they were divorcing, the Magic Mike star officially filed the paperwork to divorce the brunette beauty, per docs obtained by HollywoodLife.
+Joe has cited the standard “irreconcilable differences” as the reason for the split.
+HollywoodLife can also confirm that there is a prenup agreement in place that says the couple will “keep the assets they accumulated during their 7-year marriage.”

 A source also claimed to Page Six that, the Hot Pursuit star and Joe’s split was imminent prior to the news breaking.
 “Sofía and Joe have been growing apart for a while now and are taking some distance from each other to contemplate their future,” the insider said earlier this week.
 HollywoodLife reached out to reps for both of them at the time, but did not receive an immediate response.
 Prior to her marriage with the 46-year-old, Sofia was previously married to a man named Joe Gonzalez from 1991 to 1993.